Who can get a No-Contact Order (NCO)?

 What can a NCO do?

-Essentially, it provides the college with a mechanism to prevent a person from continuing to act in a way that endangers you by prohibiting that person from being in close proximity with you and from contacting you.
+Essentially, it provides the college with a mechanism to prevent a person from acting in a way that endangers you by prohibiting that person from being in close proximity with you and from contacting you.
 Importantly, just like a restraining order through the courts, the piece of paper itself is not an enforcement tool.
 Someone can choose to ignore the NCO, but it allows for a more immediate response and for the college to investigate and sanction the NCO violation.
 If you are concerned that the other party will not abide by the NCO or may attempt to harm you, you should inform the Title IX office so that they can conduct a safety assessment, as a different kind of response may be necessary.

 What can’t a NCO do?